llllillliiilllllllli/deblck/README.md

-# deblck
- deblck is a project for financial analysis and decentralized applications
+This solution is about technical analysis of financial data and decentralized applications.